The FAFSA rollout has been rough on students. The biggest problem is yet to come

 "It is critical the Department comply with the law, especially given the significant inflation that has taken place since the legislation was passed," wrote the heads of the National Association of Student Financial Aid Administrators, or NASFAA, in an October letter to the department.

-The problem now is, all the potential remedies come with a host of complications.
+The problem now is that all of the potential remedies come with a host of complications.

 The potential paths to a fix